• Home

 Price

 A big consideration for many guitarists is price.
-You can spend $10 of a clip-on tuner or get a free app and be just fine in some situations, while having to pay $300 and up if you’re an aspiring guitar tech wanting to set up other people’s guitars.
+You can spend $10 of a clip-on tuner or get a free app and be just fine in some situations, while having to pay $300 and up if you’re an aspiring guitar tech wanting to set up guitars for other people.
 Even just pedal tuners range quite a bit in pricing, from $30 to over two hundred.
 Most guitarists will be completely satisfied with something around $80-90, and this is where the most popular pedals tend to be priced.
 Don’t underpay, or you’ll probably get a cheap unit that will break right away.
 On the same token, don’t pay too much for a tuner that you don’t need.

 Finishing Thoughts